China accuses Briton, American of illegally buying private data

 ChinaWhys, the investigative risk consultancy Humphrey and Yu founded, worked for many firms including GSK, separate sources familiar with the matter have said.

-Chinese police have been investigating bribery accusations against GSK since July, though Chinese media reports on Humphrey and Yu made no mention of the firm.
+Chinese police have been investigating bribery allegations against GSK since July, though Chinese media reports on Humphrey and Yu made no mention of the firm.

-"We were concerned to see that Peter Humphrey was interviewed about the details of a case which is currently under investigation and has yet to come to trial," Britain's foreign office said in a statement.
-"We are continuing to provide consular assistance to Mr Humphrey and his family."

 Jason Cai, a Chinese investigator who worked with Humphrey and Yu, was arrested around the same time, said a source with direct knowledge of the matter.
 Cai was not mentioned in the state media reports, and his arrest has not been announced.